-Method 3: If your searching indicates that the article is not available in any format, then request the article through ILL, our interlibrary loan service.
-(Most databases include links to our ILL within each record.)
+Method 3: If your searching indicates that the article is not available in any format, then request the article through Tipasa, your Interlibrary Loan (ILL) account. ( Most databases include links to use ILL within each record.)
 It usually takes about a week or less to receive an electronic copy of the article.

 And at any time if you have questions, send Eli an email!